MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-bits.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines if the Background Intelligent Transfer Service (BITS) peer caching feature is enabled on a specific computer.
 By default, the files in a BITS job are downloaded only from the origin server specified by the job's owner.

 If BITS peer caching is enabled, BITS caches downloaded files and makes them available to other BITS peers.
 When transferring a download job, BITS first requests the files for the job from its peers in the same IP subnet.
 If none of the peers in the subnet have the requested files, BITS downloads them from the origin server.